Unsolved Case Files Canada

 Dee Dee Williamson and her son Xavier were both found dead in their Tilston Dr. home In February 2003.
 PHOTO BY HANDOUT /THE WINDSOR STAR

-Debilleanne "Dee Dee" Williamson and Xavier Brandon Rucker
+Debilleanne "Dee Dee" Williamson And Xavier Brandon Rucker

 On Feb.
 27, 2003, the bodies of Debilleanne "Dee Dee" Williamson and her four-year-old son, Xavier Brandon Rucker, were discovered in their home at 1323 Tilston Dr. Police never established a motive or a firm suspect, but several persons of interest remain under investigation.